 B i o g r a p h y

-He currently holds the position of musical Conductor of the Serenata Vocale and the orchestra of El Sistema Belgium.
+He currently holds the position of musical Conductor of the Serenata Vocale, the Kroma-Ensemble and the Est-Oest ensemble.
 Active as a guest conductor, he has appeared with orchestras around the world including the Pazardjik Symphony Orchestra, the Commonwealth Symphony Orchestra, the Orquesta Sinfónica de Antofagasta, the Orquesta Sinfónica de Concepción and the St Petersburg Symphony Orchestra.
 Also trained as a clarinetist in his earlier stages of career, Navarro-Turres worked with the Chilean Philharmonic Orchestra, Camerata Andrés Bello, Classic Orchestra USACH and the Providencia Symphonic Orchestra.
 Additionally being a young conductor himself, Navarro-Turres has among many others a strong commitment to Belgian music, giving the possibility for each concert to Belgian composers and musicians to be heard on stage.

 A native of Antofagasta, in Chile, Navarro-Turres began conducting at the age of fifteen.
 He is a graduate of the National Conservatory of University of Chile and Royal Conservatory of Brussels.
 Overall, he has participated in conducting master classes in Zurich with David Zinman and the Tonhalle Orchestra, in London with Benjamin Zander and the London Masterclass Orchestra, and another one with Guerassim Voronkov and the Saint Petersburg Symphony Orchestra in January 2017.